Stock market today: Wall Street falls to its worst week in months as oil jumps - ExBulletin

 This year's rise in oil prices has further heightened concerns as it could increase pressure on inflation.
 They increased further on Friday as tensions continue to rage in the Middle East.
 Israel has said it could strike Iran if it launches an attack from its territory following the deaths of Iranian generals in an explosion at the Iranian consulate in Syria.

-A barrel of benchmark U.S. crude gained 1.6% to $86.36, having risen about twice as much previously.
-Brent crude, the international standard, rose 1.5% to $91.96 and returned to roughly its October level.
+A barrel of benchmark US crude gained 1% to $85.81 after rising more than double that figure.
+Brent crude, the international standard, rose 1% to $91.58 and returned to roughly its October level.

 At the same time, Treasury yields in the bond market have fallen and the price of gold has risen, typical when investors focus on investments considered safer.